J. R. Bailey: Biography

+Career

 He began his solo career in 1965, releasing records as Jimmy Bailey on Columbia Records.
 Bailey released a record on Calla Records in 1968 called "Love Won't Wear Off."
 It was written and produced by Billy Guy of The Coasters.
 Bailey and Billy Guy had a record company called GuyJim Records.

+Bailey co-wrote the song, "Help Me" with Johnny Northern.
+The production was handled by Robert Banks.
+It was released on Wand WND 1135 in 1966.
+It was credited to Al Wilson, but the singer was not the famous Al Wilson.
+The song was released on Wand Records in 1966.
+And Record World mentioned in the September 17, 1966 issue that the label's two newest releases were "Too Much Too Soon" by Shirley & Jesse, and "Help Me" by Al Wilson".

+Death

 He died on September 6, 1985, in New York City.